Breastfeeding

 La Pommeraie

-• CLSC Infant Clinic: Walk-in consultation with a perinatal nurse, health information and education, breastfeeding support, monitoring of mother and baby, parental group discussions, and monthly topics:
+• CLSC Newborn Clinic: walk-in consultation with a perinatal nurse, health information and education, breastfeeding support, monitoring of mother and baby, parental group discussions, and occasional topics:

 • CLSC Cowansville : Fridays from 1:00 p.m. to 3:45 p.m.